 - 3.15.3.
 Documentation for Dispenser Labeling Purposes.
 The retailer shall be provided, at the time of delivery of the fuel, a declaration of the volume percent biodiesel on an invoice, bill of lading, shipping paper, or other document.
 This documentation is for dispenser labeling purposes only; it is the responsibility of any potential blender to determine the amount of biodiesel in the diesel fuel prior to blending. - 3.15.4.
 Exemption.
-Biodiesel blends that contain less than or equal to 5 % biodiesel by volume are exempted from the requirements of Sections 3.15.1., 3.15.2, and 3.15.3. when it is sold as "diesel fuel" as required in Section 3.3.
+Biodiesel blends that contain less than or equal to 5 % biodiesel by volume are exempted from the requirements of Sections 3.15.1.
+Identification of Product, 3.15.2.
+Labeling of Retail Dispensers, and 3.15.3.
+Automotive Fuel Rating when it is sold as "diesel fuel" as required in Section 3.3.
+Diesel Fuel.